Skip to main content

 Face coverings are no longer required by law in any indoor public place.

-Businesses, employers and event organisers could consider requiring their staff, visitors and customers to wear a face covering when on their premises, even though they are not legally required.
-It is also important to remember that some people cannot wear face coverings for a range of valid reasons.
+Businesses, employers and event organisers may wish to request requiring their staff, visitors and customers to wear a face covering when on their premises, even though they are not legally required.
+It is also important to be respectful of those who are unable to wear a face covering and other people's choices, whether they choose to wear a face covering or not.

 Further control measures that may be reasonable to take could include: